The Key to a Great Postpartum Experience is… Understanding

 And, we understand the pressure that sits upon your shoulders and those of your partner.
 Helping you both recognize, navigate and problem solve these needs are exactly what our postpartum doulas at Central Carolina Doulas are known for.

-When you engage the services of a postpartum doula, you are welcoming an expert who specializes in newborn care and postpartum recovery into your home.
+When you engage the services of a postpartum and infant care doula, you are welcoming an expert who specializes in newborn care and postpartum recovery into your home.
 One who will be attentive, compassionate, judgment-free, and hands-on.
 One who will listen as you explore different parenting philosophies, newborn care and feeding choices, baby products, and life strategies.
 One who will normalize the process while also recognizing red flags that may require additional support.

 Postpartum support can be scheduled for daytime shifts or overnight care.